 Minimizes Pressure Ulcers

-This tells you the percentage of patients that sustained a pressure ulcer.
-Pressure ulcers are considered to be a barometer of nursing care at a nursing home.
-Pressure ulcers, also called bed sores, are often the result of residents staying in one position for too long.
+This indicates the percentage of residents who suffered from a pressure ulcer.
+Pressure ulcers are considered by many experts to be a barometer of nursing care at a nursing home.
+Pressure ulcers, also referred to as bed sores, are routinely the result of patients staying in one position for too long.

 Minimizes Serious Falls